1,000,000 free RPC requestsJust a wallet, via x402.

 Is the Identity Registry just an ERC-721 contract?

-It implements ERC-721 plus extra registration logic that enforces metadata-URI conventions and emits the AgentRegistered event consumed by indexers.
-Every Identity Registry token IS a valid ERC-721 token, but not every ERC-721 contract is an Identity Registry.
+It implements ERC-721 plus extra registration logic and emits a Registered event indexers consume.
+It also maintains a per-agent key/value metadata mapping with a reserved agentWallet key.
+Every Identity Registry token is a valid ERC-721 token, but not every ERC-721 contract is an Identity Registry.

 Can I update an agent's metadata after minting?